mithunpaul08/fever-baselines/README.md

 2. With handcrafted features + SVM

-To run the decomposable attention model, with Smart NER (replace tokens with NER tags but checking if they exists in the claim) use `./run_oracle_decomp.sh`
+A sample command to run the training and dev together decomposable attention model, with Smart NER (replace tokens with NER tags but checking if they exists in the claim) looks like:

+`time ./runner_oracle_decomp_args.sh -m smartner_tr-fever -l log_smartner_tr-fever -r train  -c config/fever_nn_ora_sent_updateEmbeds.json`

+Note: To run dev alone, comment out the lines corresponding to training in the shell script.
+You will have to still provide -m and -c command line inputs

+Eg:`./runner_oracle_decomp_args.sh -m smartner_tr-fever-c config/fever_nn_ora_sent_updateEmbeds.json`

 To run the With handcrafted features + SVM pipe line (from fever baseline model) + SVM (our model): use `./runner_ir.sh`